19 Things to Know Before Hiking the W Trek in Patagonia’s Torres del Paine in 2024

 7. Is the W Trek difficult?

 The W Trek also packs a lot of walking into single days.
-For comparison, you are asked to hike between 6 to 8 miles per day on average on an Inca Trail tour.
-However, on the W Trek, you can expect to hike between 7.5 miles to 15 miles per day depending on how your adventure is structured.
-I highly recommend a training plan that builds in long distances (over 10 miles per day) and consecutive day hikes.
+For comparison, you are asked to hike between 6-8 miles (9.7-12.9 kilometers) per day on average on an Inca Trail tour.
+However, on the W Trek, you can expect to hike between 7.5 miles (12 kilometers) and 15 miles (24 kilometers) per day depending on how your adventure is structured.
+I highly recommend a training plan that builds in long distances (over 10 miles / 16 kilometers per day) and consecutive day hikes.

 8. Preparation for the W Trek